 - Connolly SJ, Milling TJ Jr, Eikelboom JW, et al. N Engl J Med 2016;375:1131-41.

 - Ansell JE, Bakhru SH, Laulicht BE, et al. Thromb Haemost 2017;117:238-45.

-Keywords: ACC Publications, Cardiology Magazine, Anticoagulants, Biological Products, Biological Markers, Blood Coagulation, Blood Coagulation Factors, Confusion, Consensus, Drug Interactions, Factor Xa, Factor Xa Inhibitors, Follow-Up Studies, Hemostasis, Heparin, Indicators and Reagents, International Normalized Ratio, Patient Care, Point-of-Care Systems, Prospective Studies, Pyrazoles, Pyridines, Pyridones, Thiazoles, United States Food and Drug Administration
+Keywords: ACC Publications, Cardiology Magazine, Anticoagulants, Biological Products, Biomarkers, Blood Coagulation, Blood Coagulation Factors, Confusion, Consensus, Drug Interactions, Factor Xa, Factor Xa Inhibitors, Follow-Up Studies, Hemostasis, Heparin, Indicators and Reagents, International Normalized Ratio, Patient Care, Point-of-Care Systems, Prospective Studies, Pyrazoles, Pyridines, Pyridones, Thiazoles, United States Food and Drug Administration

 < Back to Listings